Neuro-BERT: Rethinking Masked Autoencoding for Self-supervised Neurological Pretraining: Method

-It is worth noting that for real neurophysiological signal input $x_n$, its DFT is conjugate symmetric, which implies that the half of the DFT contains the complete information about the frequency and phase characteristics of $x_n$.
+The loss adopted during pre-training minimizes the mean square error (MSE) loss between the inversely transformed signal $\hat{x}$ and the original version of the masked signal $x$.
+It is worth noting that for real neurological signal input $x$, its DFT is conjugate symmetric, which implies that half of the DFT contains complete information about the frequency and phase characteristics of $x$.
 This reduces the prediction target size by half compared to directly predicting missing information from the spatiotemporal domain.
-Finally, DFT computation is cheap and introduces negligible overhead by the use of fast Fourier transform (FFT) algorithms which take advantage of the symmetry and periodicity properties of Fourier transform.
+Finally, DFT computation is cheap and introduces negligible overhead by the use of fast Fourier transform (FFT) algorithms, which take advantage of the symmetry and periodicity properties of the Fourier transform.
+We provide a pseudo code in PyTorch style in Algorithm~\ref{alg:code}.

+\paragraph{Prediction Head Architecture}During the pre-training phase, the prediction head (decoder) is solely utilized to estimate the magnitude and phase of the underlying signal at masked locations.
+Therefore, the decoder architecture can be of arbitrary form independent of the encoder architecture, provided it effectively performs the masked autoencoding task.
+Our proposed Neuro-BERT adopts a linear layer as the prediction head, which is extremely computationally lightweight.
+The structure of this linear layer decoder is detailed in Section \ref{exp:exp}.
+Furthermore, we demonstrate in Sec. \ref{ablation:decoder} that this simplified linear layer decoder achieves commendable performance relative to more complex decoder architectures.